Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Simulation Study

+TSLS performs well when $m$ and $\pi$ are correctly specified (second column), but when the exposure model $\pi$ is misspecified (3rd and 4th columns), it performs poorly, even in scenarios where $m$ and the IV model are correctly specified (plotted in black), demonstrating numerically the lack of double robustness.
+When $m$ is misspecified (plotted in grey), TSLS results in bias $\geq 200\%$ of the true effect (not plotted in the Figures, see Table \ref{tab:excluded}).
+Consequently, the coverage of the CIs is poor, being close to 0 in the larger sample size settings.

+Both parametric TMLE and g-estimator result in small levels of bias and good coverage under those misspecified scenarios when the double robust properties are expected to provide protection.
+For example, with $m$ correctly specified, the g-estimator has small bias and good coverage even when the exposure model $\pi$ and the outcome model $\omega$ are misspecified (the last column of the Figures).
+TMLE on the other hand shows some significant bias, even at large samples $n=10,000$.
+However, implementing the IV-g and IV-TMLE methods using the Super Learner returns the bias and coverage to the levels reported under correct specification, with TMLE still showing coverage under 92.5\%.

+Where $m$ is misspecified, we would expect the g-estimator to behave as a projection of the true treatment effect curve onto the working parametric model $m_\psi(W)$, as long as the model for the exposure $\pi(Z,W)$ is correctly specified and it is such that $\mbox{Cov}(\left\{\mao(Z,W)-E(\mao(Z,W)\vert W)\right\},A\vert W)$ is constant in $W$.
+Since the data generating models are such that the true $\pi_0(W,Z)$ has constant covariance with the received exposure given $W$, we can see in the first two columns of Figures \ref{fig:bias500} and \ref{fig:bias10K}, that the g-estimator performance is adequate when the parametric model $\pi(W,Z)$ is correctly specified (empty triangles plotted in grey).
+In contrast, for scenarios where the true $\pi_0(W,Z)$ does not have conditional constant covariance with $A$ given $W$ (third and fourth columns), there is substantial remaining bias even after using data-adaptive fits for the nuisance models, especially for the intercept $\psi_c$ (see for example, in the last column of Figure \ref{fig:bias10K} plotted in grey).

-We summarise the results of the simulation study by comparing estimated RMSEs, Figure \ref{RMSE}.
-Under $n=10,000$, we conclude that both DR estimators have reported performance according to their theoretical double-robust properties, and the TSLS method showed similar performance to the parametric implementation of the IV-g method.
-Both DR methods have benefitted from the data-adaptive estimation of the nuisance parameters: the performance of the estimators have not been harmed in the correctly specified scenarios, and RMSE has been greatly reduced in the scenarios when the DR properties did not provide protection against misspecification.
-When the assumed model $\mA_m$ is correctly specified, IV-g outperforms all other methods, with the smallest RMSE.
-In contrast, when $\mA_m$ is misspecified, IV-TMLE performs best.
+Tables \ref{tableRMSE500} and \ref{tableRMSE10K} report the RMSE results.
+When $m$ is correctly specified, IV-g outperforms all other methods, with the smallest RMSE.
+Where the working parametric model for the treatment effect curve $m(W)$ is misspecified, TMLE has smaller RMSE in most settings.
+Looking at the larger sample $n=10,000$, we can conclude that both DR estimators have reported performance according to their theoretical double-robust properties, and the TSLS method showed similar performance to the parametric implementation of the IV-g method.
+Both DR methods have benefitted from the data-adaptive estimation of the nuisance parameters: the performance of the estimators have not been harmed in the correctly specified scenarios, and RMSE has been greatly reduced in the scenarios when the DR properties do not provide protection against misspecification.